 Using Prepared Statements

 Prepared statements are basically SQL statements but with placeholders.
-The passed arguments are just replaced in place of placeholders.
+The passed arguments are just replaced in place of the placeholders.

 $sql = "INSERT INTO Users (first_name, last_name, email) VALUES (?, ?, ?)"; mysqli_stmt_bind_param($sql, "sss", $first_name, $last_name, $email); $first_name = "Harry"; $last_name = "Potter"; $email = "firstname.lastname@example.org"; mysqli_stmt_execute($stmt);

-Here, the values are only placed in place of
+Here, the values are only placed in place of the

 SQL Injection is a very common way of hacking any web application.
-Almost 51% of hacking done each year is done by injecting SQL.

-If we use raw SQL statements while building our application, we must test and verify them thoroughly.
+So, if we use raw SQL statements while building our application, we must test and verify them thoroughly.